top of page

 The terrace has been designed as an integral extension of the school’s learning environment.
 It offers students and staff a calm, sensory landscape where teaching, reflection and informal gathering can take place outdoors.
 Intended for daily use, the space supports concentration and wellbeing while embedding contact with nature into the rhythm of school life.

 The garden unfolds as a sequence of distinct but connected spaces.
 Biodiverse planting attracts birds and pollinators, reinforcing ecological awareness within a dense urban setting.
-Communal food-growing areas allow students to cultivate plants directly, encouraging responsibility and shared care.
-Integrated seating at varied heights supports different modes of gathering and observation, while a compact amphitheatre provides space for outdoor lessons, small performances, yoga and informal assemblies.
-The layout accommodates both individual retreat and collective activity, ensuring flexibility across the school day.
+The garden includes areas where students can cultivate plants directly, encouraging, encouraging responsibility and shared care.
+Integrated seating at varied heights supports different modes of gathering and observation, while an amphitheatre provides space for outdoor lessons, small performances, yoga and informal assemblies.
+The layout accommodates both individual and collective activities, ensuring flexibility across the school day.

 Set above a roofscape of red brick façades and terracotta chimneys, the terrace occupies a sensitive heritage context.
 Working within the constraints of a listed building, the design adopts a light-touch and largely non-permanent approach that protects the historic fabric while introducing contemporary landscape elements.
-Interventions were carefully developed to be adaptable, durable and visually restrained.
+Interventions were carefully developed to be adaptable, durable and visually complementary to the existing building.

 A new perforated metal boundary fence provides essential safety at roof level while remaining discreet and mitigating overlooking.
 Lightweight construction strategies addressed strict structural limits, and planting was designed to feel generous despite shallow soil depths.
 Each element was coordinated to balance safety, performance and visual calm, allowing the character of the original building to remain legible.

 Completed in alignment with the academic calendar, the project required close collaboration between designers, engineers, contractors and planners.
-The finished garden demonstrates how careful adaptation, technical precision and considered design can transform overlooked space into lasting value — for students, for heritage buildings and for urban education.
+The finished garden demonstrates how careful adaptation, technical precision and considered design can transform overlooked space into lasting value — for students, for heritage buildings and for schools in dense urban areas with limited dedicated outdoor space.